1919 United States anarchist bombings

-The 1919 United States anarchist bombings were a series of bombings and attempted bombings carried out by Galleanists from April through June 1919.
+From April through June 1919, a series of bombings were carried out or attempted across the United States by Galleanists (followers of Italian insurrectionary anarchist Luigi Galleani).
 The targets included anti-immigration politicians, anti-anarchist officials, and prominent businessmen, as well as a journalist and a church.
 Almost all of the bombs were sent by mail.
 The bombings were one of the major factors contributing to the First Red Scare.
 Two people were killed, including one of the bombers, and two injured.

 April mail bomb attacks

 In late April 1919, at least 36 booby trap dynamite-filled bombs were mailed to a cross-section of prominent politicians and appointees, including the Attorney General as well as justice officials, newspaper editors and businessmen, including John D. Rockefeller.
 Among all the bombs addressed to high-level officials, one bomb was addressed to the home of a Department of Justice Bureau of Investigation (BOI) field agent once tasked with investigating the Galleanists, Rayme Weston Finch, who in 1918 had arrested two prominent Galleanists while leading a police raid on the offices of their publication Cronaca Sovversiva.